TheNeverMan/tinyll/README.md

 # tinyll
 TinyLL is a small C linked list implementation.
+It is supposed to be simple and readable with *high* quality code.
+Somewhat usefull for university tasks... huh?